 If you’re transiting through Anchorage, don’t miss the excellent Alaska Native Heritage Center, the Anchorage Museum, and a visit to a microbrewery such as 49th State.

 What to do

-Alaska is the ultimate destination for outdoor adventure, from hiking to kayaking, glacier walking to flightseeing.
-About two-and-a-half hours drive south of Anchorage, Kenai Fjords National Park is the State’s smallest, but offers some of the best opportunities to explore Alaska’s rich glacial landscape.
+Alaska is the ultimate destination for outdoor adventure, from hiking to kayaking to glacier walking.
+About two-and-a-half hours drive south of Anchorage, Kenai Fjords National Park is the state’s smallest, but offers some of the best opportunities to explore Alaska’s rich glacial landscape.
 Just a 10-minute drive from Seward, you can view (and even go hiking on) Alaska’s famous Exit Glacier.
 Seward is also the jumping-off point for kayaking experiences around protected Resurrection Bay (part of the national park), where all manner of marine life can be spotted.

 Excellent kayaking can also be had around Homer, about three-and-a-half hours drive south of Seward, while Whittier (at the top of the Kenai Peninsula) and Valdez (on the northeast shore of Prince William Sound) are the key access points for kayaking adventures around the Sound.
 Available as an optional activity on this tour, a Columbia Glacier kayaking day trip is an absolute must-do in Valdez.